miniflux/v1/docs/faq.markdown

 --------------------------------------------------------------------------
 You can find your API token by going to [https://api.pinboard.in/v1/user/api_token/](https://api.pinboard.in/v1/user/api_token/).

-Miniflux requires you add your Pinboard username before this, followed by a colon (eg. bobsmith:12FC235692DF53DD1).
+Miniflux requires you to add your Pinboard username before this, followed by a colon (eg. bobsmith:12FC235692DF53DD1).